webdavis/io-webdavis/README.md

 $ source $HOME/.poetry/env
 ```

-Poetry uses the `pyproject.toml` and `poetry.lock` files to track dependencies.
-Install
+Poetry uses `pyproject.toml` and `poetry.lock` to track dependencies.
+Install the project
-the project dependencies, like so:
+dependencies, like so:

 ```bash
 $ cd home-it